Layers of the Atmosphere.

 Climate Fluctuations.

 Through these and other methods, scientists have been able to reconstruct the Earth’s climate history going back millions of years.
 They have discovered that the Earth’s climate has gone through many warming and cooling cycles, driven by changes in the Earth’s orbit, volcanic activity, and variations in the amount of solar radiation reaching the Earth’s surface.
 The Earth’s climate has always fluctuated.
-Since the Earth formed 4.5 billion years ago, numerous glacial covering and retreat cycles have occurred.
+Numerous glacial covering and retreat cycles have occurred since the Earth formed 4.5 billion years ago.
 The ice ages are associated with 4 degrees or more drops in global temperatures below today’s levels.
 The temperature changes occurred because the Earth changed its orbit, and it would receive more or less energy from the sun.
 In the last 11000 years, the climate has been stable, enabling the development of human life.

 (Environmental Protection Agency, retrieved from:https://www.epa.gov/climate-change-science/overview-climate-change-science#Climate%20change)